 - Recruit highly qualified students and trainees at various stages of their careers to position them for professional careers in reproductive, perinatal and pediatric epidemiologic research.

-Epidemiology Branch Staff Scientist Position (PDF - 52 KB)
+Postdoctoral Fellowship in Epidemiology Branch (PDF - 117 KB)

 Podcast on Benefits of Vaginal Delivery Even After Prolonged Labor